tbates/tbates.github.io/_posts/2020-10-20-What_you_want_is_what_you_get.markdown

 categories: models tutorial
 ---

+<h1>Ignore this post: it's a work in progress...</h1>

+This post refers to where we'd like umx to end up: able to act like an intelligent research assistant: asking when you are unclear, but

+We are not there yet: It's quite hard to take an [intentional stance](http://en.wikipedia.org/wiki/Intentional_stance"Wikipedia Entry: Intentional stance")!

+When done, the first product of this thinking will be the `umxRAM()` function.
+Until then, read this as a document in flux.

 <a name="top"></a>
-The [OpenMx](http://openmx.psyc.virginia.edu) philosophy is "no block boxes".
+The [OpenMx](http://openmx.psyc.virginia.edu) philosophy is "no black boxes".

 Unlike, say, Mplus, OpenMx doesn't do things behind the scenes.
+This means you get just what you request: Nothing more, and nothing less.

-Partly the OpenMx philosophy is aided by R - it makes function defaults transparent: When you omit `arrows = 1`, you can see (glass box) that `mxPath` is going to set arrows to 1, becaue that default is in the function definition.
+Partly the OpenMx philosophy is aided by R - it makes function defaults transparent: When you omit `arrows = 1`, you can see (glass box) that `mxPath` is going to set arrows to 1, because that default is in the function definition.

-This means, however, that out of the box, OpenMx requires explicit setting of many things you might &ldquo;expect&rdquo;.
-In particular, it doesn't set start values or labels.
-It also doesn't add objects you don't explicitly request.
+This means, however, that out of the box, OpenMx requires explicit setting of many things you might &ldquo;expect&rdquo; to happen automagically.
+In particular, OpenMx doesn't set values or labels.
+It also doesn't add paths or objects you don't explicitly request.
 So it doesn't add residual variances or covariances among exogenous variables.

-`umx` takes a different perspective, best phrased as *"What you expect is what you get"*.
+The goal of `umx` is to take a slightly different perspective, perhaps best phrased as *"What you expect is what you get"*.

 It tries to do what you expect, much like people expected *"I didn't have sex with that woman"* to mean nothing happened.
 So…